HNP Diagnosis — how your doctor may find a herniated nucleus pulposus in your spine

-A herniated nucleus pulposus (HNP) diagnosis is usually reached after a patient reports to their doctor with symptoms of pain and discomfort.
-HNP can become painful when the jellylike center (nucleus pulposus) of an intervertebral disc seeps through a tear in the exterior disc wall and into the spinal canal.
+HNP is another term used for a herniated disc.
+This condition can become painful when the jellylike center (nucleus pulposus) of a spinal disc seeps through a tear in the exterior disc wall and spreads into the spinal canal.
 Some patients experience no symptoms at all, sometimes leaving this condition undiagnosed for years.

-How is an HNP Diagnosis Reached?
+How is an HNP diagnosis reached?

-When symptoms are present, a doctor or back specialist will usually take an account of the patient’s medical history to assess if other factors (such as a history of obesity or an especially strenuous occupation) could contribute towards the development of a herniated disc or other spinal condition.
+When symptoms are present, a physician or back specialist will usually take an account of the patient’s medical history to assess if other factors (such as a history of obesity or an especially strenuous occupation) could contribute toward the development of a herniated disc or other spinal condition.

 - Blood tests

-- CT scan
+- A CT scan

-How is HNP Treated?
+How is HNP treated?

 In many cases, a herniated nucleus pulposus will respond to a series of conservative treatments.
 These treatments are nonsurgical and focus on relieving the symptoms through two methods: decompressing the pinched nerve and blocking the nerve from sending pain signals to the brain.